DisCoTec/discotec.github.io/README.md

 # DisCoTec - International Federated Conference on Distributed Computing Techniques

 The DisCoTec series of federated conferences is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
 It gathers three main conferences:
-* [Coordination](https://www.discotec.org/2019/coordination) (IFIP WG6.1 International Conference on Coordination Models and Languages)
+* [Coordination](https://www.discotec.org/2020/coordination) (IFIP WG6.1 International Conference on Coordination Models and Languages)
-* [DAIS](https://www.discotec.org/2019/dais) (IFIP WG6.1 International Conference on Distributed Applications and Interoperable Systems)
+* [DAIS](https://www.discotec.org/2020/dais) (IFIP WG6.1 International Conference on Distributed Applications and Interoperable Systems)
-* [FORTE](https://www.discotec.org/2019/forte) (IFIP WG6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems)
+* [FORTE](https://www.discotec.org/2020/forte) (IFIP WG6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems)

 Together, these conferences cover a broad spectrum of distributed computing subjects, ranging from theoretical foundations and formal description techniques to systems research issues.

-[DisCoTec 2019](/2019) will take place at the [Technical University of Denmark](http://www.dtu.dk) in June 17-21, 2019.
+[DisCoTec 2020](/2020) will take place at the [University of Malta](http://www.um.edu.mt) in June 15-19, 2020.

 ## Steering Committee
 * Rocco De Nicola (IMT Lucca, Italy)